microcks/microcks.io/content/documentation/using/importers.md

 * [Postman collections](https://learning.postman.com/docs/postman/collections/data-formats/) files with v1.0 or v2.x file format.
 See our [documentation](../postman/) on some conventions you should follow for this collection structure,
 * [Apicurio Studio](https://apicurio-studio.readme.io/docs/integrate-microcks-for-mocking-your-api) direct integration when working on OpenAPI 3.x API specifications,
 * [OpenAPI v3.x](http://spec.openapis.org/oas/v3.0.3) files in either YAML or JSON format.
 See our [documentation](../openapi/) on some conventions you should follow for this specification,
-* [AsyncAPI v2.x](https://www.asyncapi.com/docs/specifications/2.0.0) files in either YAML or JSON format.
+* [AsyncAPI v2.x](https://v2.asyncapi.com/docs/reference/specification/v2.6.0) and [AsyncAPI v3.x](https://www.asyncapi.com/docs/reference/specification/v3.0.0) files in either YAML or JSON format.
 See our [documentation](../asyncapi/) on some conventions you should follow for this specification,
 * [gRPC / Protocol buffers v3](https://grpc.io/docs/what-is-grpc/introduction/) `.proto` files.
 See our [documentation](../grpc/) on some conventions you should follow for this specification,
 * [GraphQL Schema](https://www.apollographql.com/docs/apollo-server/schema/schema/) `.graphql` files.
 See our [documentation](../graphql/) on some conventions you should follow for this specification.